 Services that are covered for you What you must pay when you get these services

 bill must be less than \$75 in order for the payment to process.
 This is due to some online service providers that do not allow multiple payment methods for bills.

 A copy of the gas, electric, water, or internet bill must be mailed to Clear Spring Health each month in order to qualify for the \$75 per month, in addition to completing a Health Risk Assessment that identifies one or more of the qualifying chronic conditions listed.

 Submit a copy of the bill each month to:

 Clear Spring Health

 P.O.
 Box 278530

 Miramar, Florida 33027

-You may also email a copy of the bill to:
+You may also email a copy of the bill to: utilitybenefit@clearspringhealthcare.com

-utilitybenefit@clearsprin ghealthcare.com

 You can fax a copy of the bill to:

 1-312-284-1916

 Remember to write your Member ID number on the copy of the bill if mailing, faxing or include it in the body of the email.

 Services that are covered for you What you must pay when you get these services For any questions, please call Member Services at 1-877-364-4566.
 Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met. \$0 copay for each Medicare-covered SET visit.
-Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Transportation services Arrangements must be made 48 hours in advance by calling Kaizen Health at 1-844-680-0274.
-If you require a specialty which much as a very arrange labeling according to the control of the cont \$0 copay for up to 24 round trips every year to plan-approved healthvehicle such as a van or wheelchair accessible vehicle, notify Kaizen Health at least one week in advance.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed Transportation services Arrangements must be made 48 hours in advance by calling Kaizen Health at 1-844-680-0274.
+If you require a specialty \$0 copay for up to 24 round trips every year to plan-approved healthrelated locations.

+Kaizen Health at 1-844-680-0274.
+If you require a specialty vehicle such as a van or wheelchair accessible vehicle, notify Kaizen Health at least one week in advance.